nahuel242/documentation/docs/Using Randomness/v2-adhoc/design.md

 ## Overview

 This section explains how to generate random numbers using the ad-hoc method.
-This method doesn't require managing subscriptions and is more suited to one-off requests for randomness.
+This method doesn't require managing subscriptions and is more suited to one-off requests for randomness or situations where it is required to transfer the cost of VRF to end users as the cost is known at request time.

 ## Concepts